egousios/Timerist/README.md

 Notices
 ===

-<p align="center">Binaries and Executables will be realeased in the near future with the deployment of this app 😀.</p>
+<p>Binaries and Executables will be realeased in the near future with the deployment of this app 😀.</p>

-Liscence
+License
 ===
 <a href="https://github.com/TheEliteCoder1/Timerist/blob/main/LICENSE">BSD 2-Clause "Simplified"</a>